IdoJa/EnvPOC/README.md

 ### Edit the script to your needs

-In [Publish.ps1](/Publish.ps1), starting from line 42, edit or add lines to your specific pipeline needs.
+In [Publish.ps1](/Publish.ps1), starting from line 42, set / add `Publish-Dotnet` command lines to match the publishing execution order of your needs, where only the `-Path` parameter is editable.

 **For example:**